 - Annotations are optional. - An element of the specification may have multiple annotations. - If an element has multiple annotations, different annotations can be put in any order. - In case a single element is annotated with the same annotation multiple times, then the order of these annotations may be relevant, although this could differ per annotation. - Each named argument of an annotation must have a different name.
-An annotation may also have any number of unnamed arguments. - The order of the arguments of an annotation is not relevant.
-That is, if the arguments are reordered, then the annotation still has the same meaning.
+An annotation may also have any number of unnamed arguments. - The order of the arguments of an annotation may be relevant.
+This can be different for each annotation.